LorenKonkus/trail-counters/README.md

 The following overview documents might be useful:

 - SensorOverview.md - an overview of the types of sensors commonly in use
+- PackagingOptions.md - an overview of the ways I've packaged up hardware for field deployments

 Along this path, I've built several trail counters to test new ideas and refine the technology.
 These are:

 - UnoCounter - an Arduino UNO based trail counter that records trail usaage event data on an SD card.
 - ThriftyCounter - a minimal Adafruit M0 Adalogger feather based counter that records trail usage data on a microSD card.
 The primary goal was low power usage to minimize battery cost and size for extended unattended operation.
-In progress.
+- NiftyCounter - a ThriftyCounter with a user interface based on the Adafruit ESP32-S2 Reverse TFT Feather.
+In development.